 The Sub-Committee was requested to consider a preliminary issue in relation to the discretion to consider late representations.
 The Sub-Committee heard that the Licensing Section had received three 'late representations' i.e. objections which were received outside the statutory twenty-eight day consultation period.
 Details of the representations had been made available to the applicant.
 The Sub-Committee were advised that case law provides authority for the assertion that the decision-making body has discretion to take late representations into consideration when determining an application under Schedule 3 of the 1982 Act.
-The parties to the hearing were invited to make submissions in relation to the consideration of the late representations.
-The Sub-Committee noted the content of these late representations and determined to take two into consideration when making its decision.
+The parties to the hearing were invited to make submissions in relation to the content of these late representations and determined to take two into consideration when making its decision.
 It determined not to take one late representation into consideration since it had arrived only a few days prior to the hearing and the representation had relevance to planning issues rather than the licensing issues.